Growing beans on a trellis is the most productive and visually attractive way to grow green beans in your backyard

 Our bean trellis is a simple setup.
 I just ripped some 2 x 4’s in half on my table saw.
 Then I pound 3 of these boards 2 feet deep into the ground.
 Then I run another board across the top.

 As your beans plants begin to put out vine runners you simply train them to climb the Garden Twine.
 Once you get them started going in the right direction they pretty much take care of themselves.
 Keep in mind if you live in a windy area that your trellis will get top heavy as the season progresses.
 It’s not a bad idea to add some steel fence posts next to a couple of your posts to reinforce them against the wind.

 Growing Beans on a trellis is our go-to option for our backyard garden.
-This season try your own simple trellis and you will have your best crop of green bean ever!!
+This season try your own simple trellis and you will have your best crop of green beans ever!!